The Location: Punta Cana, Dominican Republic

 Bonus: They had Mugler toiletries, which was probably only the 3rd or 4th time I’ve traveled that I actually used (and kept) the little bottles provided by the resort.

 There was a giant balcony facing the lagoon style pool with two chaise loungers as well as a 4-person round table, which was nice because early in the morning and late in the evening the pools aren’t used.
 So it’s just a great view with the beautiful grounds surrounding the water.
 With all of the lush greenery and trees, the different lighting, the sounds of insects or birds in the distance, and the water illuminated below, it *almost* has a bit of an Avatar feel to it.
-If you get just the right room that has a room that’s off the beaten path, it can feel kind of enchanting at night.
+If you get just the right room that’s off the beaten path, it can feel kind of enchanting at night.
 Of course, this is only on The Reserve side.
-The main resort side is much bigger, and has the feel of a standard resort with lots of people and lots of activity.
-So this little oasis was a great escape.
+The main resort side is much bigger, and has lots of people, activity, and music.
+It’s all in what you’re looking for.

 The rooms also come with a mini fridge that they stock every day.
 They ask you for your favorite beer, sodas, etc. as well as cold water.
 And they provide snacks, including these fantastic plantain chips.
 Nom.
 After a long day at the beach, this is a very nice amenity to have, fully included for free.